- Have you ever wanted to live abroad and experience a foreign culture, meet new people and learn a foreign language?

 Higher education students from after completing a 1st year of studies can benefit of the Erasmus+ studies and Erasmus+ placement programmes.
 There is no age limitation.

 You can find the program here.

 Each student receives a grant which covers partly the costs of the stay abroad.
 Grants differ from sending and host countries.
-Your university is required to make the amount of the grant publicly known to students, so you can just ask your International relation office.
+Furthermore, your university is required to make the amount of the grant publicly known to students, so you can just ask your International relations office.
 The grant can often be complemented by regional or national grants.